Paulsky/tax-switch/README.txt

 Let customers toggle between inclusive and exclusive VAT pricing in your WooCommerce store.

 == Description ==
 Tax Switch for WooCommerce enhances your WooCommerce store by allowing users to toggle between displaying prices including or excluding VAT.
-This plugin adds a customizable switch on product pages and provides a flexible way to display both price versions.
+This plugin adds a customizable switch component and provides a flexible way to display both price versions.

 Key features: